mmiotti/17lands-notes/WRBIAS.md

 WR_ArchetypeB = 0.333 * 0.0 + 0.333 * 0.5 + 0.333 * 1.0 = 50%
 ```

 Since neither cards 1 and 2 affect the win rate of their respective decks when drawn, intuitively, we might expect cards 1 and 2 to have a 50% WR when drawn and 50% win rate when not drawn, and an IWD of 0pp.
-But as you may already sense and I will show, that's not what happens.
+But that's not what happens.
 The key reason is the following table, illustrating the relationship between the duration of a game and the probability to draw a given individual card in the deck:

 | Length of game (number of cards drawn) | Chance to draw any given individual card |
 | -------------------------------------- | ---------------------------------------- |